Mississippi Community College Board: Virtual Community College

 The Mississippi Virtual Community College (MSVCC) is a consortium of the 15 physical community colleges in the Mississippi system that allows students to take classes over the Internet from any community college located in the state.
 After almost three years of research and planning, MSVCC was inaugurated in January 2000 under the MCCB Distance Learning program, and currently serves over 20,000 students each semester.

 As an example of how the consortium works, a student from Northwest College (acting as host college) can take a class on the Internet offered from Pearl River Community College (acting as provider college).
 The host college supports the student with any other needed resources-—including academic advising, financial aid, and campus network access—and the course credit from the provided class is subsequently awarded through the host college.
 Through this mechanism, the virtual community college provides an opportunity for students take classes that are not offered at their "home" college.
 Additional learning support is provided by the Mississippi Electronic Libraries Online (MELO), a shared resource hosted by the MCCB that is made available to students and instructors through their respective campus networks and administered under the Distance Learning program.

 The mission of the Mississippi Virtual Community College is to provide educational opportunities to constituencies who live within the various community and junior college districts in Mississippi and to others beyond those boundaries.
 The mission includes providing access to instructional offerings through advanced technologies for those individuals who currently cannot take advantage of the offerings of the community college through traditional means and to those individuals who are seeking alternative educational delivery systems.

 The MSVCC maintains an articulation agreement amongst all of its constituent community colleges that is explicitly designed to avoid drawing any distinction between online and traditional lecture courses in order to facilitate a unified curriculum system-wide.
 Accreditation of the MSVCC is maintained under the oversight of the Southern Association of Colleges and Schools.

-Divisions of the Board
+Divisions

 The State Board was formerly made up of 11 members.